tlferrill/DSC540/README.md

 Bellevue University
 May 29, 2020

-This project is about Merging Data and Storing in a Database then Visualizing that Data
+This project is about Merging and Storing Data in a Database from Multiple Sources then Visualizing that Data

 Using a SQLite database, three datasets will be imported and systematically prepared and loaded into a database.
 While loaded individually, these database tables will be merged together to support analysis.